laubryan/p5-samples/README.md

 An implementation of a cubic bezier curve with four control points that can be moved around.

+Yes, I know that p5 has its own bezier curve function, but this an interesting exercise that I couldn't pass up.

 ![Interactive Bezier Curve](https://github.com/laubryan/p5-samples/blob/a5f1f50e3b55b0af12eb48eba285b2ac8cdc44de/interactive-bezier-curve/interactive-bezier-curve.jpg?raw=true)

 ## Texture Drawing Benchmark